Educator Files Mesothelioma Claim Against School District

 DiRusso made some lifestyle changes earlier in 2019.
 She was feeling healthier and starting to lose weight.
 However, her stomach began to swell in early spring, and it just kept getting worse.

-She spent the next few months undergoing tests, meeting with specialists and was initially told it was a simple case of gastritis, combined with menopausal symptoms.
+She spent the next few months undergoing tests and meeting with specialists and was initially told it was a simple case of gastritis combined with menopausal symptoms.